 Digital Twin of an Organization (DTO)

 A digital twin is a virtual replica of a product, service, or process.
-A DTO makes the previously unseen interactions between processes, functions, and key performance indicators visible by the organization to test the results of automated processes even before automating the process.
-To learn more about digital twin applications in business, feel free to check our related article.
+A digital twin of an organization (DTO) makes the previously unseen interactions between processes, functions, and key performance indicators visible by the organization to test the results of automated processes even before automating the process.
+To learn more about digital twin of an organization applications in business, feel free to check our in-depth guide on DTOs.

 Which processes are ripe for hyperautomation?